Creative Industries 2023-24

 -excellent -A/70% All unit learning outcomes achieved at an excellent/outstanding level Evidence of deep knowledge and insightful understanding of key concepts and problems/issues at the forefront of the area in terms of academic and professional knowledge and understanding. * Fluency and confidence in use of the literature and current thinking/ research/professional literature.
 Presents counter arguments; identifies key issues/problems and justifies conclusion. * Excellent ability to apply theory and practice, with insight, rigour and consistency.* Insightful observations into standard and unpredictable situations. * The writing is fluent coherent, well-structured and reads well

-- A critical awareness of the economic forces that frame the media, cultural and creative industries and the role of such industries in specific areas of contemporary political and cultural life
+- Analyse the economic forces that frame the media, cultural and creative industries and interpret the role of such industries in specific areas of contemporary political and cultural life

-- Critical understanding of how media, cultural and creative organisations operate, communicate and are managed
+- Interpret and summarize how media, cultural and creative organisations operate, communicate and are managed.

-- Practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the field.
+- Use established techniques of research and enquiry to create and interpret knowledge in the field.

-Produce a 10-slide presentation plus bibliography presenting the changes that have impacted one of the following industries over the past 10 years. * Film Industry * Television * Music * Book Publishing * Journalism * Gaming
+Produce a 10-slide presentation plus bibliography presenting the changes that have impacted one of the creative industries over the past 10 years.
+Be prepared to respond to questions following the presentation.